ibm-cloud-docs/microsoft/01-about.md

 # About Microsoft SQL on VPC
 {: #mssql-about}

-IBM Cloud VPC now offers a bundle of Windows Server Standard and SQL Server Web edition.
-Customers may choose to either use the bundle offering with a pre-configured installation or use the Bring Your Own License (BYOL) and Do It Yourself (DIY) build process after you have ordered a virtual server instance in your VPC.
-Customers should determine which approach matches their requirements and proceed accordingly.
+IBM Cloud VPC now offers a bundle of Windows Server Standard and Microsoft SQL Server.
+You may choose to either use the bundle offering with a pre-configured installation or use the Bring Your Own License (BYOL) and Do It Yourself (DIY) build process after you have ordered a virtual server instance in your VPC.
+You should determine which approach matches their requirements and proceed accordingly.

-This documentation provides guidance on how to deploy, configure, and tune the BYOL components, including virtual server instances, storage volumes, networking, and security
+This documentation provides guidance on how to deploy, configure, and tune the BYOL components, including virtual server instances, storage volumes, networking, and security.

+You can use the [IBM Cloud console](https://cloud.ibm.com/) to order the Microsoft SQL Server.
+For more information, refer the [Getting started with Catalog images on VPC](/docs/vpc?topic=vpc-getting-started-images-on-vpc-catalog).

 This documentation does not cover SQL Server Integration Services (SSIS), Reporting Services (SSRS), or Analysis Services (SSAS).